 Another brilliant trick Brian Tracy uses and recommends is to come up with 20 ways to achieve a goal.
 The first 5 will come easy, the next 5 will be a little harder.
 It is crucial to get all 20, no matter how hard it is to think of new ways to achieve our goal.
 Not all solutions will be practical or even realistic, but it forces our brain to see opportunities and possibilities.

 Choose the reference group you would like to belong to.
 Get in contact with people from your reference group, ask for their advice and follow the advice!

 Invest 3% of your income into your self-development.
 Also, invest up to 2 hours daily to move from average to superior in your field.
-This can include coming to work earlier and leaving later, but it can also mean to read a book after you got home instead of watching TV.
+This can include coming to work earlier and leaving later, but it can also mean reading a book after you got home instead of watching TV.

-Act despite of fear.
+Act despite fear.
 Be courageous, but not reckless.
 Remember that courage is not the absence of fear, but controlling our fear.

 Be persistent.
 There is no shortcut to success.
 Win the long game.
 Always do more than expected, especially during difficult times and setbacks.